bazelbuild/proposals/designs/2019-06-25-platforms-strategies.md

 if it supports the action (based on execution requirements from the tags and other sources, such as the toolchain).

-To consider the execution platform, the selection of spawn strategy only needs to add a check that the selected execution platform (which is currently available as [Spawn.getExecutionPlatform](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/actions/BaseSpawn.java;l=155?q=BaseSpawn)), so no new interfaces need to be added.
+When considering the execution platform, the selection of spawn strategy only needs to add a check that the selected execution platform (which is currently available as [Spawn.getExecutionPlatform](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/actions/BaseSpawn.java;l=155?q=BaseSpawn)), so no new interfaces need to be added.